 Note that when you add your next revision cloud, it will automatically be assigned to the new revision you added.
-But you can change this by selecting the revision cloud and opening its Instance Properties dialog.
+But you can change this by selecting the revision cloud and opening its Element Properties dialog.
 You can then select the revision number from the drop-down under the Identity Data.

-When you're ready to tag the revision cloud, in the Tag panel of the Annotate ribbon, choose Tag > Tag by Category, and then simply click to select the revision cloud.
+When you're ready to tag the revision cloud, in the Drafting tab of the Design bar, choose Tag>Tag by Category, and then simply click to select the revision cloud.
 Revit automatically tags the cloud using the revision number assigned to it.
 If you change the revision number assigned to the revision cloud (by changing the revision cloud's element properties), the number in the tag automatically updates.